The 2:13 Story

 April 6, 2012

 A decent serial killer police procedural that alternates, 2:13 alternates between the detective's story and the killer's.
 Relatively intelligent, 2:13 devolves into a drama and lacks the grittiness of its opening third for the second third of the film.
 While it loses some of its creepy momentum, the film remains interesting throughout, features solid performances, and some decently twisted revelations.
 Nothing new, but still engaging.
 I didn't get to watch the film in a movie theater when it was released in 2009.
 We were planning on going but a water main broke on the street in front of the brownstone where I lived in Brooklyn.
-We had water gushing into our basement apartment where we had a number of very valuable oriental carpets.
-My girlfriend and I freaked out and ran upstairs to our neighbor who quickly did a search for oriental carpet cleaning service NYC!
+My girlfriend was in the midst of getting ready to go out for dinner and then the movie.
+She had just put on one of the elegant wigs by Raquel Welch that had arrived this morning and was really excited about the new style.
+My girlfriend loves Raquel Welch wigs and has finally found an online wig store that has great prices and patient, knowledgable customer support folks.
+The ecoomerce site had had a sale at 25% off about two weeks ago so she bought several.
+There she was with her new trendy wig, almost ready to hit the door and we had water gushing into our basement apartment.
+We have several very valuable oriental carpets on our floors that I had acquired when my folks passed.
+Although the rugs quickly became soaked I rolled them up with her help and be piled them in the bathtub.
+Totally freaked out we then ran upstairs to our neighbor who quickly did a search for oriental carpet cleaning service NYC!
 We lucked out on our first call to a company called Sunlight Water Damage Restoration Services.
 The name cracked us up cuz we felt anything other than Sunlight.
 A huge gloomy cloud was over us.
 However they specialized in the cleanup and remediation of residential properties after water damage and they were available 24 hours a day, 7 days a week.
 We obviously needed them immediately.
 By the time they arrived a hour later, Con Ed had gotten the water main break under control so there was now more water flowing into the apartment.
 The guys from Sunlight started the extraction of the water with their equipment.
 We spent the next couple of weeks at our neighbors.
 Fortunately for us he was going away for a 2 week vacation and he said we could stay until he returned.
 Well in the hassle of the clean up and the restoring of the apartment and buying new household items, 2:13 was forgotten.
 When we discovered that the DVD was available on Netflix we decided to get it.
 This time there was no traumatic event that prevented us from watching it.

 Carl C July 1, 2010 ***